Hon Lu with his cousin, Shanobi Lam, at their cousin’s wedding

 Gift of Hon Lu

-Courtesy of The Family Camera Network and the Canadian Lesbian and Gay Archives
+Courtesy of The Family Camera Network and The ArQuives

 This exhibit explores the critical work that queer, trans, and two-spirited family photos do in documenting and creating queer modes of belonging, and how our emotional attachments to queer family photographs have also sustained LGBTQ2+ lives.
 The show traces how queer, trans and two-spirited people draw on photography to redefine family to include queer kinships outside the heteronormative, nuclear family model.
 Queering Family Photography considers the social, political, and technological factors that structure queer kinship, and the ways that LGBTQ2+ communities creatively reimagine family, linking public and private spheres together.
 The images capture fleeting moments of love and desire, as well as generational bonds, which are often fractured by a normalizing state and culture.